-Taking into consideration the test conditions under which the seance was given and the offer of Dr. Mathew, to produce the same phenomena in the parlor of any gen-tleman without a cabinet, and if desired, in the clothes of the investigator, we feel bound to say that this medium's manifest-ations are to all appearances genuine and most remarkable, as the light in which they are given, is decidedly the best of any which the reporter has ever been permitted
+Taking into consideration the test conditions under which the seance was given and the offer of Dr. Mathew, to produce the same phenomena in the parlor of any gensame phenomena in the parlor of any gen-tleman without a cabinet, and if desired, in the clothes of the investigator, we feel bound to say that this medium's manifestations are to all appearances genuine and most remarkable, as the light in which they are given, is decidedly the best of any which the reporter has every been received. which the reporter has ever been permitted

 At a seance on the 23d ult., substantially the same phenomena was witnessed by a goodly number of persons.
-One form a lady came and held several conversations in the German language, with a brother in the circle who states that the language was spoken as only a German can speak it, besides, statements relative to the family were made to him, which could only be given by one familiar with the facts, as they occurred in the OM Country.
+One form a lady, came and held several conversations in the German language, with a brother in the circle who states that the language was spoken as only a German can speak it, besides, statements relative to the family were made to him, which could only be given by one familiar with the facts, as they occurred in the Old Country.

-The seances of Dr. Mathew are unhesitatingly recommended to investigators, by yours truly, T. ORMSBEE.
+The seances of Dr. Mathew are unhesitatingly recommended to investigators, by yours truly, T. Ormsber.
+Chicago, Illa..

-Chicago, Ills.